disk91/stm32-it-sdk/Doc/securestore.md

 - The Last 12 bytes contains the dynamic key used by the function F to generated the MasterKey.
 This key shall be uniq per device.

+## Configuration
+- The _config.h_ **ITSDK_WITH_SECURESTORE** setting activate the SecureStore when set as **__ENABLE**.
+- You can specify a custom number of USER custom blocks on top of the SDK predefined blocks by setting ITSDK_SECSTORE_USRBLOCK to the expected number of extra blocks.
+The SDK accepts from 0 to 7 user extra blocks.
+- The initial dynamic key is set in the _config.h_ file initializing the **ITSDK_SECSTORE_DEFKEY** 12 byte "random" value.
+Then you will be able to change this value through a console command.
+- The initial console password (this password unlock the serial console) is set with **ITSDK_SECSTORE_CONSOLEKEY** define.
+The password can be changed from the console cmd later.

+## Customizaton
+The MasterKey is derivated from the dynamic key and any source of your choice.
+To override the standard way to create the MasterKey, your need to write a new function: __void itsdk_secstore_generateMasterKey(uint8_t * dynamicKey,uint8_t * masterKey)__ in your code.
+This new function will replace the default one at compilation time.
+This function is called with _dynamicKey_ 12B value set from the secureStore and return the _masterKey_ values. _masterKey_ is an allocated 16B array.
+If you want to keep the default Key computation, at least, you need to change the __ITSDK_PROTECT_KEY__ define with your own value.

+## Use
+The secure store is automatically initialized with the default values.
+In a user point of view, the only two way to access it are:
+* __itsdk_secStoreReturn itsdk_secstore_readBlock(itsdk_secStoreBlocks_e blockType, uint8_t * buffer)__;
+* __itsdk_secStoreReturn itsdk_secstore_writeBlock(itsdk_secStoreBlocks_e blockType, uint8_t * buffer)__;